Mesothelioma Cell Types

 Here are some sarcomatoid mesothelioma survival statistics:

-• Survival rate: A 2023 Cancer Medicine review found that the 2-year sarcomatoid mesothelioma survival rate is 15% and the 5-year survival rate is 4% when treated with surgery.
+• Survival rate: The 2-year sarcomatoid mesothelioma survival rate is 15% and the 5-year survival rate is 4% when treated with surgery, according to a 2023 study.

-Speak to a nurse to get help connecting with top health care specialists and treatments for all mesothelioma cell types.
+Speak to a nurse to find top health care specialists and treatments for all mesothelioma cell types.

 Speak With a Mesothelioma Nurse